 - Al Muderis M, Lu W, Tetsworth K, Bosley B, Li JJ.
 Single-stage osseointegrated reconstruction and rehabilitation of lower limb amputees: the Osseointegration Group of Australia Accelerated Protocol-2 (OGAAP-2) for a prospective cohort study.
 BMJ Open.
-2017;7(3):e013508.10 - Leijendekkers RA, Staal JB, van Hinte G, Frolke JP, van de Meent H, Atsma F, et al. Long-term outcomes following lower extremity press-fit bone-anchored prosthesis surgery: a 5-year longitudinal study protocol.
+2017;7(3):e013508 - Leijendekkers RA, Staal JB, van Hinte G, Frolke JP, van de Meent H, Atsma F, et al. Long-term outcomes following lower extremity press-fit bone-anchored prosthesis surgery: a 5-year longitudinal study protocol.
 BMC Musculoskelet Disord.
-2016;17(1):484.40
+2016;17(1):484

-Given that follow-up in the studies was between 1 and 3 years, we could not assess outcomes beyond these time points for osseointegrated prosthetic implants for people with a lower-limb amputation.
+Given that follow-up in the studies was between 1 and 5 years, we could not assess outcomes beyond these time points for osseointegrated prosthetic implants for people with a lower-limb amputation.
 The included studies showed that the implants improve functional outcomes as measured by the 6MWT and TUG test.
 Functional outcomes, as measured by the condition-specific Q-TFA, also improved.

 The desire for a more active lifestyle may motivate amputees to undergo osseointegration surgery.
-Although studies found improvements in guality of life for physical domains measured by the SF-36 survey, the observed changes in mental health scores were either negative (statistically nonsignificant)10 or not reported.32 This suggests that some people-those who encounter serious adverse events-may experience an emotional or psychological burden from having an osseointegrated prosthetic implant; however, we cannot know whether this is the case from the available evidence.
-Although patients who do not experience any serious adverse events may feel improvement in both physical and emotional health, serious adverse events are not rare and may result in a decline in emotional health.
-One study reported a rate of reoperation of 12.8%.6 A retrospective study with a mean follow up of 7.9 years reported that 13% of patients developed osteomyelitis.
-Across the studies, the occurrence of bone infection, fracture, implant loosening, and breakage of the implant were serious complications that required additional surgeries.
-Overall, implant removal occurred in 10 of 280 patients (3.6%).
-Of all explantations that occurred during a follow-up of 1 to 3 years, the reason for implant removal was loosening in 60%, infection in 20%, and implant breakage in 20%.
-The cumulative survival of the implant at 2 years was reported as 92%, which is below the 10-year survival of total hip arthroplasty procedures performed during the learning phase of the technique.
-The estimated 10-year implant survival after total hip arthroplasty in patients operated between 1982 and 1992 was reported as 96%.38
+Although studies found improvements in guality of life for physical domains measured by the SF-36 survey, the observed changes in mental health scores were either negative (statistically nonsignificant) or not reported.
+Serious adverse events were not rare.
+One study reported a 12.8% rate of reoperation.
+A retrospective study with a mean follow-up of 7.9 years reported that 13% of patients developed osteomyelitis.
+Five-year data reported after the initial draft of this report was published indicated that 22% of patients developed deep infection.
+Across the studies, the occurrence of bone infection, fracture, implant loosening, and implant breakage were serious complications requiring additional surgeries.
+Overall, implant removal occurred in 11 of 287 patients (3.8%).
+Of all explantations that occurred during a follow-up of 1 to 5 years, the reason for implant removal was loosening in 64%, infection in 18%, and implant breakage in 18%.
+The cumulative survival of the implant at 2 years and at 5 years was reported as 92%, which is below the 10-year survival of total hip arthroplasty procedures performed during the learning phase of the technique.
+The estimated 10-year implant survival after total hip arthroplasty in patients operated on between 1982 and 1992 was reported as 96%.

 The three greatest concerns with osseointegrated prosthetic implants are deep or bone infection, lack of osseointegration, and bone fracture.
-Superficial infections around the implant site are common and, although treatable, they can create a serious issue if the infection reaches the deeper layers of tissue or the host bone.
+Superficial infections around the implant site are common and, although treatable, can create a serious issue if the infection reaches the deeper layers of tissue or the host bone.
 Protecting bone health in this context may depend heavily on human factors such as the patient's ability to follow instructions for wound hygiene to reduce the risk of infection.